 Quality of life and a low cost of living and doing business are just three of the many reasons attracting investors to the Tulsa real estate market this year and next.

-The population in the city of Tulsa has grown by 5.4% between 2010 and 2020, which is slightly below the statewide growth rate of 5.5%.
-Median household incomes and property values are on the rise, two fundamentals that help to make rental property a good investment in Tulsa:
+The population of the Tulsa area has topped 1 million for the first time, adding over 7,000 new residents in the last year alone.
+Median household incomes and property values are on the rise, two fundamentals that help to make rental property a good investment in Tulsa.

 Key Population Stats:

-- The population of Tulsa is over 400,000 with nearly 1 million residents in the metropolitan area and it is the second-largest city in Oklahoma.
+- The population of Tulsa is over 413,000 with more than 1 million residents in the metropolitan area and it is the second-largest city in Oklahoma.

 - Metro Tulsa spans across seven counties, including Tulsa, Rogers, Pawnee, and Creek counties.

 - Population growth in metropolitan Tulsa has grown by 8.3% since 2010.

 In fact, the job market in Tulsa continued to grow through all of last year, with the economy now just beginning to recover.
 Low rents, energy costs, and taxes help to make the cost of doing business in Tulsa 11% less than the U.S. average.